ppy/osu-wiki/news/2023/2023-08-18-project-loved-august-2023.md

 [![](/wiki/shared/news/2023-08-18-project-loved-august-2023/371016.jpg)](https://osu.ppy.sh/community/forums/topics/1809710)

-[Camellia - farewell to today](https://osu.ppy.sh/beatmapsets/371016#osu) by ::Alumetorz::{ user=1145984 } and [Avena](https://osu.ppy.sh/users/2198472)\
+[Camellia - farewell to today](https://osu.ppy.sh/beatmapsets/371016#osu) by ::Alumetorz::{ user=1145984 } and ::Avena::{ user=2198472 }\
 170 BPM, 5:15 | 6.29★\
 *description written by ::Aistre::{ user=4879380 }*

-Our *Small Spectacles* pick for August is a collaboration between two very familiar mappers, ::Alumetorz::{ user=1145984 } and [Avena](https://osu.ppy.sh/users/2198472) (previously known as Priti)!
+Our *Small Spectacles* pick for August is a collaboration between two very familiar mappers, ::Alumetorz::{ user=1145984 } and ::Avena::{ user=2198472 } (previously known as Priti)!
 Being exceptionally known for their maps such as [Memme - Acid Burst](https://osu.ppy.sh/beatmapsets/302535#osu/678106) and [gmtn. (witch's slave) - furioso melodia](https://osu.ppy.sh/beatmapsets/280107#osu/633993), you can only expect an amazing fusion of a super clean and a super classic "2015-style" tech map.
 At 6.09★ and a little over 5 minutes, this map does not let down with the consistency.
 And better yet, you can jam out to this *Featured Artist* track by none other than [Camellia](https://osu.ppy.sh/beatmaps/artists/31)! d-_-b

 If you want this map to have a leaderboard, like I so desperately do, make sure you visit the thread and leave your vote!